gabrielspadon/ReGENN/README.md

+# ReGENN for Panel Time-Series Forecasting using GSE

+`This repository is no longer maintained.`

+### Acronyms

-# Recurrent Graph Evolution Neural Network (ReGENN) for Multiple Multivariate Time-Series Forecasting (MMTS) using Graph Soft Evolution (GSE)
+- Recurrent Graph Evolution Neural Network (ReGENN)

-This repository provides the code for the paper *Pay Attention to Evolution: Time Series Forecasting with Deep Graph-Evolution Learning*, currently under review.
+- Graph Soft Evolution (GSE)

 ### Requirements